Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: DISCUSSION

-Our approach also replaces the first pipeline \textit{a)} with deep learning, but it always outputs a correct costmap through \ac{AIRL} no matter whether the input is corrupted or new.
-In \ac{E2E}\ac{IL}, although the middle layer outputs meaningful features/heatmap, a small change of each middle layer’s activation coming from a novel input results in a random or false NN output.
-For this reason, we cannot use the whole (same) architecture and its weights used in the \ac{E2E}\ac{IL} training phase.
-However, without throwing it away, we can still use the CNN portion of the original network for feature extraction, which shows great generalizability after applying the binary filter we introduced in the \ac{AIRL} costmap generation step.
-As a result, in \ac{AIRL}, a small change of the activated heatmap does not affect the final costmap.
+We analyze that the false prediction of the benchmarks \cite{Pan2018RSS} and \cite{drews2019visual} comes from the covariate shift of the input image distribution.
+In the network trained through end-to-end imitation learning (\ac{E2E}\ac{IL}), although the middle layer outputs meaningful features/heatmap, a small change of each middle layer’s activation coming from a novel input results in a random or false NN output.
+For this reason, we cannot use the whole (same) NN parameters used in the \ac{E2E}\ac{IL} training phase.
+However, without throwing it away, we can still use the CNN portion of the original network for feature extraction.
+We saw in our experiments that the values of relevance scores of each pixel in the \textit{forward heatmap} changes when it sees an out-of-sample input.
+This results in a failure of the output prediction of the whole \ac{DNN} model.
+However, although the CNN parameters did not learn how much activation each neuron needs for data outside the training set, it surely learned the task-related feature extractions; the feature extractor part is still functional.
+Although the relevance `scores' slightly changed, the activated `features' are still unaffected.
+This is why \ac{AIRL} shows great generalizability of producing a costmap.
+With a binary filter, it performs even better producing more distinguishable and robust costmaps.